-As of late we have been taking the back roads when we head out.
+know we like to take the back roads when we head out.
 That generally means a few extra minutes on our trips but also less traffic, less stress from other drivers and a whole lot more in terms of scenery and opportunities to enjoy the local culture of small towns along the way.

 This time it was three hours and change to get to our destination just outside Spring Hill.
 We’d departed in the morning, meaning it was the early afternoon when we arrived.
 It was a weekday and just ahead of a weather system, which means there were no crowds packing the rides and shows.